-By enabling a time window delivery, customer will know when to expect a product.
-Better yet, you can let customer choose time windows for themselves.
+By enabling a time window delivery, customers will know when to expect a product.
+Better yet, you can let customers choose time windows for themselves.
 It certainly makes the logistics operation more difficult, since you are placing a deadline but it can do wonders if you use it correctly.
 A good option would be to use route optimization software, as you can place specific time windows and let the software comes up with the delivery plan in seconds.

 As a Logistics Optimization Solution with Route Optimization Algorithm, Abivin vRoute takes into account special constraints like specific time windows, and the study of historical traffic, service time data.
-You can ensure customer will not only receive the delivery, but also receive it at the right time, in right place.
+You can ensure customers will not only receive the delivery, but also receive it at the right time, in right place.

 Yes, failed delivery can be a troublesome problem, but there are great solutions that you can implement from today.
 It all comes down to using a simpler approach and to handling everything in a meaningful way.
 While it’s not going to be a walk in the park, resolving failed delivery can indeed help you improve your delivery process.
 With the right communication, improved visibility, and better time windows, results can be really impressive.